Join Ben Long for an in-depth discussion in this video Defining gamut and color space, part of Inkjet Printing for Photographers.

 Watch what happens if I stop this and bring up a graph of Adobe RGB.
 So this is the Adobe RGB color space.
 If you look down here at the bottom you can see this line is the extent of sRGB, this line is the extent of Adobe RGB.
 I am going to turn down the Opacity on Adobe RGB, and there you can see that the sRGB color space fits entirely inside the Adobe RGB color space.
 I get all of this extra bright green out here with Adobe RGB, I get a lot of extra reds.

-About the only thing that's the same as over here is on the extreme ends of my blues and magentas, there's not a lot of difference, but on every other access I get a lot more colors out of Adobe RGB.
+About the only thing that's the same as over here is on the extreme ends of my blues and magentas, there's not a lot of difference, but on every other axis I get a lot more colors out of Adobe RGB.
 Now whether I will be able to see any of those extra colors on my monitor or on the printed page, that's a different story, and we'll get to that later, but if you got a new monitor you will probably see an immediate improvement in the color of your images by switching your camera to Adobe RGB.
 Now at no time are the actual color values in my file altered.

 Pixels stored as 100% red are still stored as 100% red.
 When my camera writes out the file, it simply makes a note in the files metadata that says that this image should be mapped to either sRGB or Adobe RGB depending on what I chose in my camera set up.
 The file is tagged with that particular color space.
 When I open an image in Photoshop, Photoshop understands that it should map the color values to the color space that is specified in the file.
 This means that I can change the color space at any time, Photoshop will simply remap the colors.